-Last Updated on: 05 Jun 2026
+Last Updated on: 14 Jul 2026

 Tata Harrier

-Depending on the trim level, the Harrier offers features like a 12.3-inch touchscreen, a four-spoke steering wheel with a backlit Tata Motors logo, a drive selector with a digital display, dual-zone climate control, a 10-speaker JBL-tuned sound system, rear window shades, a 360-degree camera, a panoramic sunroof, up to 7 airbags (6 airbags standard across the range), ADAS, hill-hold control, three-point seat belts with reminders for all passengers and more.
+Depending on the variant, the Harrier offers features like a 12.3-inch touchscreen, a four-spoke steering wheel with a backlit Tata Motors logo, a drive selector with a digital display, dual-zone climate control, a 10-speaker JBL-tuned sound system, rear window shades, a 360-degree camera, a panoramic sunroof, up to 7 airbags (6 airbags standard across the range), ADAS, hill-hold control, three-point seat belts with reminders for all passengers and more.

-Tata Harrier Key Highlights:
+Tata Harrier Key Highlights

-- Harrier is strictly a five-seater SUV.
+- Harrier is a 5-seater SUV.

 - 14.53-inch QLED touchscreen, Dolby Atmos, and camera washers offered only with the top-spec Harrier petrol trims.